tirkarp/covid19-resource-library/mobility/README.md

 - `Economic`: contains economic data, e.g. government spending, tax relief
 - `Visits`: related to the # of visits to a particular venue
 - `Traffic`: related to large-scale vehicular or pedestrian traffic flow, e.g. volume or patterns
-- `Travel Distance`: related to the travel distance of the population
+- `Distance`: related to the travel distance of the population
 - `Infra.`: contains information about infrastructure that eases or restricts mobility
-- `Population Density`: contains information about population density
+- `Population`: contains information about population density

 ## Additional sources pending response
 - SafeGraph